MostafaElGamal/vue-dynamic-filters/README.md

 ## Usage

-vue-dynamic-filters can be used in two methods, the first method is to give `vue-dynamic-filters`all the filters like the first example.
+vue-dynamic-filters can be used in two methods, the first method is to give `vue-dynamic-filters` all the filters like the first method.

 ### First Method

+you don't have to worry about looping and the output value the first method of the `vue-dynamic-filters` will handel that for you, you can see the first example code right here [First Method Code](https://github.com/MostafaElGamal/vue-dynamics-filters/blob/master/src/Demo/firstExample.vue) the products data is just for testing purpsoes

 ```js
 <template>